PQMark/RandomWalker/README.md

 # A Feature Selection Bundle

 Feature selection is the task of identifying a subset of the most relevant features from a feature space to improve model training in machine learning.
 By eliminating non-consistent, redundant and irrelevant features, we reduce the number of input variables, retaining only the features that show the strongest relationship to the target variable.
-Here, we demonstrate 4 implementation of feature selection methods using the Random Forest learning model.
+Here, we demonstrate 4 implementations of feature selection methods using the Random Forest learning model.
 To ensure stability of feature selection, user can specify the number of folds (`numFolds`) for k-fold cross-validation.
 - Boruta
 - Recursive Feature Elimination
 - Permutation